juanguren/juanguren.github.io/README.md

 # juanguren.github.io
-Simple proyect ro replace about.me profile
+Simple proyect to replace about.me profile